 If you can’t test the marker compounds reliably in the gummy matrix, you don’t truly control strength and composition in a meaningful way.

-Process design: “when you add it” can make or break the batch
+Process design: “when you add it” makes or breaks the batch

 Gummy manufacturing is a timing game.
 Add a botanical too early and you risk unnecessary exposure to higher temperatures or long residence time.
 Add it too late and you risk incomplete distribution.
-Either way, the batch can suffer-just in different ways.
+Either way, the batch suffers—just in different ways.

 Why uniformity is harder in gummies than capsules

-Capsules are generally weight-filled from a dry blend.
-Gummies are deposited as a fluid system, and small shifts in viscosity, temperature, or entrained air can change fill weights and distribution behavior.
+Capsules are weight-filled from a dry blend.
+Gummies are deposited as a fluid system—small shifts in viscosity, temperature, or entrained air can change fill weights and distribution behavior.
 That raises the bar for in-process control.

 A robust control plan usually includes: